Last updated on May 27th, 2023 at 03:03 pm

 Bring extra batteries

 It is, of course, only smart to bring extra batteries when you are traveling—no matter what kind of battery-using device we are discussing.
 The same naturally applies to drones, but a few questions come up.
 Can I take drone batteries onto a plane?
-If yes, how many can I take with me?
+If so, how many can I bring with me?
 The answer to the former question is yes if the battery watt-hours are under 160.
 The latter question has a slightly more complex answer.
 If your batteries are between one hundred and one hundred and sixty watt-hours, you can bring along two, and you will require airline permission to do it.
-On the other hand, if your batteries are under one hundred-watt hours, you can bring along as many as you want in your carry-on bag.
+On the other hand, if your batteries are under one hundred watt hours, you can bring along as many as you want in your carry-on bag.

-Use a proper bag or case
+Use a proper bag or case.

 A drone in a bag